pwikapanel/sync/new-version.md

 ### Releasing a New Version

-Following are the instructions for releasing a new version of Svija Sync.
+Instructions for releasing a new version of Svija Sync.

 ---
 ### 1. Merge to Master